-Because a recessed dock leveler has a wider range of operation, it is the best choice to accommodate a wide range of bed heights.
-Only choose the Edge-of-dock (EOD) leveler if the facility operates within the EOD’s narrow range of applications.
+Find out how to select the correct loading dock leveler, also known as dock plates, for your facility.
+A recessed dock leveler has a wider range of operation, it is the best choice to accommodate a wide range of bed heights.
+Only choose the edge-of-dock (EOD) leveler if the facility operates within the EOD’s narrow range of applications.

-7 ft wide dock levelers provide the best access for below-dock loading and end-loading side-by-side pallets.
-The end of the dock leveler lip should taper from 7 ft to 6.5 ft wide in order to service narrow trailers.
+7 ft. wide dock levelers (dock plates) provide the best access for below-dock loading and end-loading side-by-side pallets.
+The end of the dock leveler lip should taper from 7 ft. to 6.5 ft. wide in order to service narrow trailers.
 However, it is not always necessary to taper the lip due to the standard trailer width increasing to 96 in.
 Maintaining the full width allows for the greatest maneuvering space and eliminates the dropoff area created by the taper.

 If the exact capacity is not available, use the next higher capacity.
 Using a higher-than-required load capacity will extend the life of the dockleveler.
 The following conditions affect load capacity: